Pete Alonso: Personal life

 Alonso met Haley Walsh in the summer of 2015, while he was playing in the Cape Cod collegiate summer league.
 She is originally from Boston.
 They carried on a long-distance relationship while he continued at the University of Florida and she attended Michigan State University.
-They were engaged in November 2018, and were married on November 12, 2021 at Sacred Heart Catholic Church in downtown Tampa.
+They were engaged in November 2018, and were married on November 12, 2021, at Sacred Heart Catholic Church in downtown Tampa.
+In April 2025, it was announced that they were expecting their first child, and in October 2025, she gave birth to their son.
+After Alonso joined the Orioles in December 2025, he announced he was changing his number from #20 (which was retired for Frank Robinson) to #25 because she gave birth to their son in 2025.

 In 2020, the couple formed The Alonso Foundation, a charitable organization that supports youth, veteran, and animal causes.

-On March 13, 2022, Alonso was involved in a car accident in Tampa, Florida, which he described as a "really close experience to death."
+On March 13, 2022, Alonso was involved in a car crash in Tampa, Florida, which he described as a "really close experience to death."
 A driver ran a red light and struck Alonso's vehicle, which flipped over three times.
 Neither Alonso nor anyone else involved in the incident was injured.

 An avid outdoorsman, he enjoys hunting and fishing.
 He was also featured in a season 9 episode of MeatEater in which he hunted mule deer in Colorado with Steven Rinella.